vitessio/website/content/en/docs/15.0/reference/features/schema-tracking.md

 * `SELECT *` cross-shard queries that need evaluation at the VTGate level.
 * Queries that are not able to resolve columns dependencies.
 For instance: queries with no table qualifier in the projection/filter list.
+* Evaluation improvement in Aggregations, Group By, Having, Limit, etc. clauses that require processing of records at VTGate level.

 ## VTGate